 Set up as a criminal defence set, it is fitting that 25 Bedford Row was the address from which Sir William Garrow, arguably the greatest criminal advocate of all time, practised his art.
 Garrow (1760-1840) was a fearless defence advocate who almost single-handedly created the rules of the modern criminal trial, appearing almost daily at the Old Bailey

 Former members of chambers include two circuit judges: HHJ Philip Statman and HHJ Sylvia de Bertodano.

-For over 20 years, Chambers was led by the inspirational Rock Tansey QC and developed from a purely criminal defence set to one which specialises in advocacy across a wide range of specialist areas.
+For over 20 years, Chambers was led by the inspirational Rock Tansey KC and developed from a purely criminal defence set to one which specialises in advocacy across a wide range of specialist areas.